tlikonen/tagdb/README.md

 Introduction
 ------------

-_Tagdb_ is a simple tag-based command-line database tool which can store any kind of text records.
+_Tagdb_ is a simple tag-based command-line database tool for storing text records.
 Every record is associated with one or more tags which can be used to find the records. _Tagdb_ is useful for saving and finding personal notes quickly.

 Examples